mlan/docker-gitweb/README.md

 Define which file Gitweb reads to learn the git projects.
 If set to empty string; Gitweb simply scan the `PROJECTROOT` directory.
 Default: `PROJECTS_LIST=/var/lib/git/projects.list`

+#### `SERVER_NAME`

+The nginx [server_name](https://nginx.org/en/docs/http/server_names.html) directive and determine which server block is used for a given request.
+Since there only one block in this application the server_name is not important and can be anyting but empty.

+With gitweb the Nginx server_name is displayed in the browser tab.
+And since it can be chosen freely, it can be seen to have a decorative function.

 ## Gitolite

 If you have [Gitolie](https://gitolite.com/gitolite/) and Gitweb running on the same machine, you will be able to browse the Gitolite repositories simply by having the services sharing file systems.
 The [docker compose example](#docker-compose-example) above is doing exactly that.